DensityDanil/pythoning_the_sql/README.md

 # pythoning_the_sql
 IN PROGRESS

-lite version of mysqlreplacer works with tabulation. mysqlreplacer is python function that help decrease mysql code length.
+Lite version of mysqlreplacer works with tabulation.
+Mysqlreplacer is python function that help decrease mysql code length.